Gießen station: Layout

-Giessen is not part of the German Intercity-Express network, but ICE trains sometimes operate on the Main-Weser Railway during disruptions on the Kassel-Wilhelmshöhe–Frankfurt am Main high-speed route.
+Giessen is part of the German Intercity-Express network with ICE trains operating on the Main-Weser Railway bi-hourly between Karlsruhe, Hamburg and Sylt or the baltic coast.

 Southwest of the passenger station is the freight yard, which was the central marshalling yard for freight for central Hesse until December 2006.
 At that time local freight trains operated from here to several stations in the area (e.g. Frankenberg (Eder), Dillenburg and Nida).
 The majority of these freight operations have now, however, been relocated to Wetzlar freight yard.

 Rail services

 The following services currently call at Gießen:

 Long distance

 The station is served every two hours by services on the ICE 26 line from Karlsruhe to Stralsund.
 However, one train pair of this line runs as an Intercity to Westerland due to the lack of overhead line in Schleswig-Holstein.